-Bird Vitamins: 5 Essential Nutrients Your Parrot Needs
+Bird Vitamins for Feathers: 5 Essential Nutrients Your Parrot Needs

-As you will come to understand, bird metabolism and body function is quite complex and must be kept at a balance.
-This is why the availability of great organic pellets such as Harrison’s Bird Food are an important dietary ally for any parrot parent.
-As a matter of fact, malnutrition is far more common than starvation.
-Parrots are being fed and in some cases overfed but they are not being fed the right kind of food.
+As you will come to understand, bird metabolism and body function is very complex and must be kept at a balance.
+This is why the availability of great organic pellets such as Harrison’s Bird Food and bird vitamins for feathers help deter parrot plucking issues.

-They are getting enough energy but not the right quantities of the nutrients that they need to live healthy.
+They are getting enough energy but not the right quantities of the nutrients that they need to live healthy lives and grow beautiful feathers.
 Before we can get into what these nutrients are, let us look at the side-effects caused by malnutrition.

-Disease and health complications – parrots rely on proper nutrition to stay healthy.
+Disease and health complications – parrots rely on proper nutrition to stay healthy and grow beautiful feathers.
 The nutrients present in a healthy diet enable their bodies to function at an optimal level able to fight off disease.
 Upper respiratory infections and secondary infections are much rarer in a parrot that gets all the right nutrients.
 Furthermore, a strong immune system means that even when the parrot does get sick, he/she is much better equipped for fighting off the disease and making a strong recovery.

 Obesity – birds can get obese too.
 A common dietary mistake, feeding birds a diet consisting of seeds, can cause this.
 This is because seeds contain high quantities of fat which the birds really enjoy over all other kinds of food.
 Furthermore, once when you factor in that the parrot is not getting all the nutrients necessary to ensure optimal metabolism it is easy to see why obesity becomes possible.